spiderseek/website-analytics-benchmarks/README.md

 ---

-Looking for privacy first, ultra-fast analytics with no performance penalty?
+Looking for privacy first, ultrafast analytics with no performance penalty?
 👉 https://www.spiderseek.com